ElphaX/Deerfender/README.md

 __All public IP references have been redacted to ensure privacy of the developers__
 <br />

 The machines on the internal network are not exposed to the public Internet.
+Both the DeerFender-VM-NSG and RED Network Security Groups are configured in Azure to deny external access to the internal machines.
+The devices with external access is outlined below.

-The Jump Box can accept SSH connections from the Internet.
+The Jump Box can accept SSH connections from the Internet (Port 22).
 Access to this machine is only allowed from the following IP addresses:
 - Use your public IP from [here](https://www.whatismyip.com/)

 The Load balancer can accept HTTP (tcp:80) connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: